Installation on OpenShift 4

 Adjust the values.yaml for the installation.

-helm fetch codecentric/keycloak
+helm fetch codecentric/keycloak and unpack it

 afterwards in order to see the latest version of the values.yamlFor an example configuration please see below.